Heartbreak Ridge

-Heartbreak Ridge is a 1986 American war film produced and directed by Clint Eastwood, who also starred in the film.
-The film also co-stars Marsha Mason, Everett McGill, and Mario Van Peebles, and was released in the United States on December 5, 1986.
+Heartbreak Ridge is a 1986 American war film directed, produced by, and starring Clint Eastwood.
+The film co-stars Marsha Mason, Everett McGill, and Mario Van Peebles, and was released in the United States on December 5, 1986.
 The story centers on a U.S. Marine nearing retirement who gets a platoon of undisciplined Marines into shape and leads them during the American invasion of Grenada in 1983.

-The title comes from the Battle of Heartbreak Ridge in the Korean War, where Eastwood's character had earned the Medal of Honor.
+The title comes from the Battle of Heartbreak Ridge in the Korean War, in which Eastwood's character had been awarded the Medal of Honor.

 Plot

-In 1983, Marine Corps Gunnery Sergeant Thomas Highway finagles a transfer back to his old unit, 2nd Reconnaissance Battalion, Second Marine Division.
-En route, he meets fellow passenger and aspiring rock musician Corporal "Stitch" Jones, who borrows money from Highway for a meal at a rest stop and then steals his bus ticket, leaving him stranded.
+In 1983, Marine Corps Gunnery Sergeant Thomas "Tom" Highway finagles a transfer back to his old unit, 2nd Reconnaissance Battalion, Second Marine Division.
+On route, "Stitch" Jones gets on the same bus as Highway.

+The following morning at a rest stop, Jones steals money from Highway along with his bus ticket leaving Highway stranded.

-When Highway finally arrives, his new commanding officer, Major Malcolm Powers, seeing him as old-fashioned, assigns him to the Reconnaissance Platoon (part of his assault battalion) which by coincidence includes Jones.
-The platoon's previous sergeant, awaiting his retirement, had permitted their inactivity, but Highway quickly enacts a rigorous training program.
-Their desperate plan to intimidate him with resident body builder "Swede" Johanson, just released from the brig, fails after Highway easily overpowers Swede in a fight.
+When Highway arrives, his new commanding officer, Major Malcolm Powers assigns him to the Reconnaissance Platoon (part of his assault battalion) which by coincidence includes Jones.
+The platoon's previous sergeant, awaiting his retirement, had permitted their inactivity, but Highway enacts a rigorous training program.
 Their conditioning provides positive results, and they develop esprit de corps and respect for Highway.

-Highway repeatedly clashes with Powers and his assistant, First Platoon Staff Sergeant Webster.
-They deplore Highway's unorthodox training methods (such as firing an AK-47 over his men's heads to familiarize them with the weapon's distinctive sound).
+Powers and his assistant, First Platoon Staff Sergeant Webster, deplore Highway's unorthodox training methods (such as firing an AK-47 over his men's heads to familiarize them with the weapon's sound).
 Seeing Highway's platoon as simply a training tool for a supposedly elite First Platoon, Powers proceeds to arrange for First Platoon to beat Highway's men in every field exercise.
-However, Highway's old comrade-in-arms, Sergeant Major Choozhoo, and his nominal superior officer, the college-educated and well-meaning but awkward and inexperienced First Lieutenant Ring, support him.
-After learning of his Medal of Honor award during the Korean War, Highway's men gain further respect for him, becoming unified against their perceived common enemy.
+However, Highway's old comrade-in-arms, Sergeant Major Choozhoo, and his nominal superior officer, First Lieutenant Ring, support him - when Highway "freelances" his men to win the field exercise, Lt.
+Ring lies and says that he ordered Highway to do it to protect Highway from a court-martial for disobeying orders, earning Highway's respect.

 Highway attempts adapting his mindset to romance his ex-wife Aggie, a barmaid at a local tavern who is dating the establishment's Marine-hating owner, Roy.
-He resorts to reading women's magazines to attempt to understand the female mind.
-Initially resenting their failed marriage, Aggie tentatively reconciles with Highway.
+To achieve this, Highway resorts to reading women's magazines.
+Aggie tentatively reconciles with Highway.